-Prerequisites: AB 1, 2, or equivalent 2 hours lecture, 6 hours lab weekly
+Prerequisites: AB 1, 2, or equivalent 2 hours lecture, 6 hours lab weekly Advanced course in techniques

 Advanced course in techniques of estimating and repair of heavy damage to auto body and chassis; emphasis on automobile frame, sectioning, straightening, and advanced welding.
 Student auto body projects in the scope of complete automotive wrecks.
 (2)